Tonybsilva-dev/Pattern-Server-Typescript/README.md

 # Starting the Package.json
 $ yarn init -y

+# Adding Typescript to the project
+$ yarn add typescript -D

-# Adding TSC to the project
+# Adding Typescript to the project
-$ yarn add tsc
+$ yarn tsc --init
-💡 Note: Here we will add the file tsconfig.json and we will be able to convert all Typescript code into Javascript
+💡 Note: Converting typescript code to javascript and creating the tsconfig.json file 💡 Note: From here just use 'yarn tsc' to convert all the code

 # Adding ExpressJs
 $ yarn add express